Skip to main content

 It is critical to be sure that the colors of the text and the background provide adequate color contrast to be seen clearly.
 Color contrast measures the brightness difference in the colors as a ratio.
 The closer the ratio (e.g. 2:1), the closer the colors are in brightness, hue, or color.
 An example of a 2:1 contrast is white text on a light gray background, offering very low or poor contrast.
 On the other side, the greater the ratio (e.g. 21:1), the greater the difference in the colors (good or high contrast).
 Black text on a white background has a 21:1 contrast ratio which is a high or good contrast ratio.

 WCAG 2.1 Success Criterion 1.4.3 Level AA requires a minimum contrast of 4.5:1 for normal text and 3:1 for large text.
-Large text in this context would be 18 points or larger.
+Large text in this context would be 18 points (24 pixels) or larger.
 This is the bare minimum, and the standards may change over time.
 Therefore, we recommend that you strive for WCAG 2.1 Success Criterion 1.4.3 Level AAA for the enhanced color contrast of 7:1 for normal text and 4.5:1 for large text.

-Please be careful when using Official Pepperdine Colors.
+For documents, courses, and websites, please only reference the IMC Web Styling (Web Colors).
+Do not reference the Official Pepperdine Colors.
+The "Official Colors" are intended for special designs, not for web accessibility.
 For example, do not place text with the official Pepperdine Blue on a background of the official Pepperdine Orange.
 The two dark colors will fail color contrast checks in most cases.
-Reference the IMC Web Styling page for more web color options.

 The Do's